allmazee/java-bootcamp-school-21/README.md

 5. Day04: JAR.
 Creating library archives and using external libraries (JCommander and JColor).

-6. Day05: SQL and JDBC.Using the key mechanisms to work with PostgreSQL DBMS via JDBC.
+6. Day05: SQL and JDBC.
+Using the key mechanisms to work with PostgreSQL DBMS via JDBC.